haskellfoundation/HaskellSchool/en/lessons/basics/pattern-matching.md

 listSizeCons (elem1:_)  = "More than one element, starting with: " <> elem1
 ```

-Notice how the list constructor `:` is used in the patterns
+Notice how the list constructor `:` is used in the patterns.
-- In the `(elem1:[])` pattern, it constructs the value with an empty list `[]`
+- In the `(elem1:[])` pattern, it constructs the value with an empty list `[]`.
-  - This will only match a single-element list
+  - This will only match a single-element list.
-  - It is the same as writing `[elem1]`
+  - It is the same as writing `[elem1]`.
 - In the `(elem1:_)` pattern, it constructs the value with the catch-all
-  symbol `_`
+  symbol `_`.
-  - So this pattern will match any list with one or more element
+  - So this pattern will match any list with one or more element.
   - This pattern would match a single-element list, but it won't since it is
-    listed *after* single-element pattern
+    listed *after* single-element pattern.

 Order matters!
 The first matching pattern will be used, even if later patterns
-would also match
+would also match.

-__Note__: Parentheses `()` are required to write patterns with constructors
+__Note__: Parentheses `()` are required to write patterns with constructors.

 __Note__: We do not need the final catch-all symbol `_`, because we have covered
-lists of every possible size: empty, one element, more than one element
+lists of every possible size: empty, one element, more than one element.

 ### Naming Entire Patterns

 We have seen that we can use patterns to deconstruct values, but we can also
-give names to the entire pattern
+give names to the entire pattern.

 We can use this feature to improve on the previous function and actually print
-out the length of the list
+out the length of the list:

 ```haskell
 -- How big is a list?